pehringer/arr/README.md

 # ***arr*** - ***ARR***ay
 Tired of writing the same old allocation and reallocation code whenever you want to resize arrays in C?
 Sick of having separate variables to keep track of your array's length?
-This library offers arrays that are:
+This library offers arrays with a few extra features bolted on.
 - Easy to use (library only has four functions)
   + [```void* arr_Init(const size_t len, const size_t typ)```](#void-arr_initconst-size_t-len-const-size_t-typ)
   + [```void arr_Free(void *arr)```](#void-arr_freevoid-arr)